andremann/SKG-IF/docs/source/products.rst

 Scheme
 ^^^^^^^^^
-:Description: The scheme for the external identifier.
+:Description: The scheme for the external identifier (e.g., doi, handle, purl, pubmed, etc.).
 :Type: String
 :Use: Mandatory (1)